denizoral/Asteroids/README.md

 # Asteroids
 Asteroids game made with Unity

-I plan on adding more features to this game, currently it has one powerup that can be picked up which is triple missiles.
+I plan on adding more features to this game, currently it has one powerup that can be picked up which is extra health.

 More features will be coming!